Denis535/DotNet.Extensions/FluentSyntax.Pro/README.md

 ﻿# Overview
-The Valuable.Pro package provides you with a several useful chaining methods for value processing.
+The FluentSyntax.Pro package provides you with a several useful chaining methods for convenient value processing.

 # Reference
 ```